dafny-lang/dafny/docs/HowToFAQ/Errors-Refinement.md

 }
 ```

-A submodule M within a module that is refining some basae module must refine some submodule M in the base module.
+A submodule M within a module that is refining some base module must refine some submodule M in the base module.

 ## **Error: type declaration '_name_' is not allowed to change the requirement of supporting equality** {#ref_mismatched_equality}